jiayiliujiayi/work/worklogs.md

   - cancer genotypes
     - [ ] DNA analysis (check if WES)
 - combined analysis
-  - [ ] check if batch effects in es.ss between 004 and 6
+  - [x] check if batch effects in es.ss between 004 and 6
+    - [x] yes
-  - [ ] if not zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
+  - [ ] if yes zinbwave correction on 4 and 6 (jeff's working on zinbwave in betsy)
 - wrapups
   - [x] patient PMH
     - [x] 007 PMH not available